rubygarage/rubygarage.github.com/slides/refactoring-ruby.markdown

 # Long Method

-* A method has a large number of lines.
+A method has a large number of lines.
 (We’re immediately suspicious of any method with more than five lines.)

 --

 ## Problems

-* Flexibility: A Long Method is guaranteed to be a Greedy Method at least two responsibilities are coupled together in one place, which in turn leads to Divergent Change.
+* Flexibility: A Long Method is guaranteed to be a Greedy Method that has at least two responsibilities coupled together in one place, which in turn leads to Divergent Change.
 * Testability: It can be difficult to isolate individual behaviors of a Long Method for testing; and if a method does too much it may also be difficult to create fixtures that contain enough context for the method to work properly.